• Recipes

 5. Continue frying crackers and seasoning in this method.

-fried seasoned oyster crackers on a bed of paper towels.
+Fried oyster crackers draining on paper towels.

 Just look at those golden brown bites.
 Seriously crunchy and totally addictive.
 You won’t get that from baked snack crackers.